Installation

 databricks labs dqx workflows

-Open dashboards:
+Open dashboard:

 databricks labs dqx open-dashboards